Retirement Planning Strategies

 For every month before your full retirement age that you begin receiving benefits, your benefits will be reduced by a modest percentage.

-Consider your timetable to prevent making costly errors by claiming Social Security payments too soon.
+Consider your retirement timetable to prevent making costly errors by claiming Social Security payments too soon.

-Additionally, it will show you how much you need to save for the years when you will not receive Social Security benefits.
+Additionally, consider saving up for the years when you will not receive Social Security benefits.

 Reduce Your Expenses